Tomb of Jesse and Ruth

 Ancient tomb, synagogue and archaeological site in Hebron.

 The tomb of Jesse and Ruth (קבר ישי ורות) is an ancient tomb with a small Jewish synagogue, located within the ruin of Deir Al Arba'een in the Tel Rumeida section of Hebron.
-According to Jewish tradition, the tomb of Jesse and Ruth is a sacred site.
+Francesco Quaresmi in the early 17th century reported that Turks and Orientals generally believed the structure contained the tombs of Jesse and Ruth.
+According to Moshe Sharon, According to Jewish tradition, the tomb of Jesse and Ruth is a sacred site.
 The place is in area H2 of Hebron, under Israeli control.

 The small synagogue is located in the room adjacent to the tomb and it receives visitors throughout the year, especially on the Jewish holiday of Shavuot, in which the Book of Ruth is read.

 History

 Mamluk period

 One of the earliest known references to the tomb comes from an unnamed student of the Ramban who visited the site between 1289 and 1290.
-He wrote of visiting the "cave of Jesse's grave" on a hilltop near the Cave of Machpela and the ancient Jewish Cemetery of Hebron.
+He wrote of visiting the "cave of Jesse's grave" on a hilltop near the Cave of the Patriarchs and the ancient Jewish Cemetery of Hebron.
 Yaakov HaShaliach, a Jewish traveller, mentions visiting the grave of Jesse, father of David in Hebron in the year 1235, but he does not specify the burial place.
 Rabbi Ovadia of Bertinoro (1445-1515) mentions praying there in his travel writings.